DestinyVolt/D-D/homebrew/WildMaverick.md

 | 19th | 3  | 6 | 4 | 3 | 3 | 1 |
 | 20th | 3  | 6 | 4 | 3 | 3 | 1 |

-### Wild Gunslinging
+### Alchemical Savant
-At 3rd Level, you gain profiency in firearms, tinker's tools, and sleight of hand.

-Whenever you roll a natural 1 on an attack roll, you can cause a Wild Magic Surge.
-If you do, and the attack roll was for an attack with a firearm, the firearm does not Misfire.
+At 3rd level, you gain proficiency with alchemist's supplies.
+If you already have this proficiency, you gain proficiency with one other type of artisan's tools of your choice.

-### Wild Spellflinging
+### Wild Gimmicks
-When you reach 3rd level, you augment your martial prowess with radically unreliable magical infusions.
+When you reach 3rd level, you augment your martial prowess with radically unreliable magical knowledge.

 **Cantrips**\
 You learn two cantrips of your choice from the artificer spell list.
 You learn an additional artificer cantrip of your choice at 10th level.
+Whenever you gain a level in this class, you can replace one cantrip you learned from this class's Wild Gimmicks feature with another cantrip from the artificer spell list.

 **Spell Slots**\
-The Wild Maverick Spellcasting table shows how many spell slots you have to infuse items with your Wild Gimmicks.
+The Wild Maverick Spellcasting table shows how many spell slots you have to fuel your Wild Gimmicks.
 You regain all expended spell slots when you finish a long rest.

 **Wild Gimmicks known**\
 When you gain this feature, you learn two Wild Gimmick options of your choice (see "Wild Gimmick Options" below).

-You gain an additional Wild Gimmick option of your choice when you reach certain levels in this class: 7th, 10th, and 15th.
+You gain an additional Wild Gimmick option of your choice when you reach certain levels in this class: 7th, 10th, 15th, and 18th.

+Whenever you gain a level in this class, you can replace one Wild Gimmick you know with another Wild Gimmick from the list.

+#### Spellcasting Ability
+Intelligence is your spellcasting ability for your Wild Gimmick spells.
+You use your Intelligence whenever a spell refers to your spellcasting ability.
+In addition, you use your Intelligence modifier when setting the saving throw DC and spell attack modifier for a Wild Gimmick spell you cast.

+Spell save DC = 8 + your proficiency bonus + your Intelligence modifier

+Spell attack modifier = your proficiency bonus + your Intelligence modifier

 ### Quick Fingers
 Starting 7th Level,

 Trying to figure out how to make all this work properly with the gameplay loop.

+### Alchemical Expertise
+Expertise, Use DC on mundane items

 ### Level 10th Ability
 +1 Spellslot level